Competencies for interviews and hiring

 Last updated: November 20, 2021

-A common term used in the hiring process with the BC Public Service is "Behavioural Competencies."
-Behavioural Competencies are required to perform a job well.
+A common term used in the hiring process with the BC Public Service is 'behavioural competencies,' which are required to perform a job well.

 Learn more about how we use competency-based interview questions in our interviews:

 - Preparing for the Interview

 - What to Expect at the Interview